 Are we on the brink of tyranny?

-We saw a terrible thing happen in the assault on Congress in Washington, DC, yet the adverse reaction can be worse than the crime.
+We saw a terrible thing happen in the assault on Congress in Washington, DC on January 6th, 2021, yet the adverse reaction can be worse than the crime.
 History teaches us that when something troubling happens in a society, we make two wrong moves.
 We overreact or under-react.
 No one denies that the people who committed these crimes need to be held accountable, yet people made some troubling reactions and suggestions in its aftermath.

 Franklin finishes his statement with these words, “An evil magistrate intrusted with power to punish for words, would be armed with a weapon the most destructive and terrible.
 Under pretence of pruning off the exuberant branches, he would be apt to destroy the tree.”